 Goal 6 - Air, Water and Land Resources Quality: Goal 6 relates to protection of air and water quality.
 The operation of the aggregate mining site will be conducted in compliance with all other applicable state and local permits and regulations.
-The Oregon Department of Geology and Mineral Industries (DOGAMI) has oversight responsibility for mining operations and final reclamation.
+DOGAMI has oversight responsibility for mining operations and final reclamation.
 Dust control is a required component of the operating plan.
 The Oregon Department of Environmental Quality (DEQ) permits will be required for stormwater management and the dust control plan will be reviewed to address air quality concerns.
 The Applicant has agreed to provide limited baseline monitoring of groundwater quality and quantity and to grant a "groundwater guarantee" to offset potential impacts to neighboring wells.